Okanagan language: Revitalization in the United States

-Revitalization efforts for Colville-Okanagan in the United States include instruction for children and intensive programs for training new adult speakers.
-Concentrated efforts are made on the part of the Confederated Tribes of the Colville Reservation to promote language preservation.
-Among the activities in which the Confederation takes part are allocating funds both local and federal for cultural preservation projects.
-The Confederated Tribes' goals are to establish three language programs, develop language dictionaries, provide translation services and curriculum, and establish language classes with a regular attendance of 30 or more people.
+Revitalization efforts in the United States include early childhood instruction and intensive adult speaker training.
+The Concentrated Tribes of the Colville Reservation actively promote preservation by allocating local and federal funds for cultural projects.
+The Tribes' primary objectives include establishing three language programs, developing comprehensive dictionaries, providing translation services, and maintaining regular language classes with 30 or more consistent participants.

+Salish School of Spokane

-Salish School of Spokane (SSOS)(sƛ̓x̌atkʷ nsəl̓xčin̓ sn̓maʔmáyaʔtn̓) in Washington State has a comprehensive community language revitalization strategy for Colville-Okanagan Salish.
-This school serves Colville-Okanagan people in the Spokane Metro Area.
-Salish School of Spokane serves both children and adults.
-SSOS currently (2021-22 school year) serves children aged 1 year old up to 9th grade with Salish immersion education.
-P-6 classrooms are 100% n̓səl̓xčin̓ immersion classes in which the language of instruction is n̓səl̓xčin and math, literacy, science, art, music and physical education are taught in n̓səl̓xčin.
-The school's programs are designed to spur full fluency in Colville-Okanagan by the age of 15.
-According to school expectations and curricula, children are expected to speak Colville-Okanagan for the duration of their time in school.
-In addition to programming for children, in July 2022, SSOS is also providing intensive n̓səl̓xčin training to more than 40 adults.
+The Salish School of Spokane (SSOS) (sƛ̓x̌atkʷ nsəl̓xčin̓ sn̓maʔmáyaʔtn̓) implements a comprehensive community revitalization strategy serving the Spokane metropolitan area.
+The school provides Okanagan immersion education for students ranging from one year old through the 9th grade.
+In classrooms for grades P-8, instruction is conducted entirely in Okanagan, covering core subjects such as mathematics, literacy, science, art, music and physical education.
+The curriculum is designed to foster full fluency by age 15, and students are expected to use the language exclusively while on campus.
+As of 2022, the school also provides intensive training for over 40 adults.

 Twenty-eight staff members at SSOS are enrolled in the Salish Language Educator Development (SLED) program at SSOS.
-These staff members receive 90 minutes of immersion n̓səl̓xčin training daily as part of their work.
-Another 16 adults, parents of SSOS students, participate in paid afternoon and evening n̓səlxčin̓ fluency track training.
-All SSOS parents commit to completing at least 60 hours of n̓səl̓xčin̓ language classes per year in order for their children to be eligible to attend the school.
-SSOS offers free, beginning n̓səl̓xčin̓ (Colville-Okanagan) language classes on evenings and weekends for SSOS parents and other community members.
-At Salish School of Spokane, there are 35 intergenerational pairs- 35 immersion school students who have at least one parent who is studying n̓səl̓xčin in a fluency-track program.
+These staff members receive 90 minutes of immersion training daily as part of their work.
+Another 16 adults, parents of SSOS students, participate in paid afternoon and evening fluency track training.
+All SSOS parents commit to completing at least 60 hours of Okanagan language classes per year in order for their children to be eligible to attend the school.
+SSOS offers free, beginning language classes on evenings and weekends for SSOS parents and other community members.
+At Salish School of Spokane, there are 35 intergenerational pairs: 35 immersion school students who have at least one parent who is studying Okanagan in a fluency-track program.